-Mr. Lau Siu Hang (劉少恒), aged 68, was appointed as an independent non-executive Director on 23 June 2017.
+Mr. Lau Siu Hang (劉少恒), aged 69, was appointed as an independent non-executive Director on 23 June 2017.

 Mr. Lau obtained his bachelor's degree in business administration from University of Western Sydney in April 2001 in Australia, and his master's degree in Chinese culture from The Hong Kong Polytechnic University in January 2013.
 Mr. Lau had served the Hong Kong government for approximately 30 years with his last position as Principal Immigration Officer prior to his retirement in 2010.
 During his tenure, he was responsible for handling human resources matters and was once seconded to Security Bureau to assume the position of Assistant Secretary for Security.
 Mr. Lau has been working as a principal consultant in Wise and Talent Consultancy providing training relation to recruitment interviews, risk management and services relation to financial and assets management since May 2013.
 Mr. Lau has been a financial consultant of Prudential Hong Kong Limited and Prudential General Insurance Hong Kong Limited, and he became an insurance agent of The Prudential Assurance Company Limited in September 2010.
 He is currently a Chinese Certified Financial Planner of the Chinese Institute of Certified Financial Planner SAR.
 Mr. Lau served as an independent non-executive director of China Financial Leasing Group Limited, a company listed on the Main Board of the Stock Exchange (stock code: 2312) for the period from June 2015 to September 2018.
+Mr. Lau has taken up the position of Director of the Evershine Consultancy Limited since August 2023.

-Mr. Li Wei (李煒), aged 68, was appointed as an independent non-executive Director on 23 June 2017.
+Mr. Li Wei (李煒), aged 69, was appointed as an independent non-executive Director on 23 June 2017.